 If you experience family violence or you know somebody who may need help, urgent applications can be made to prevent, minimise, limit and discourage violence and abuse.

 A Family Violence Order is the generic term used by the Family or Federal Court for an order made under a specific law to protect a person from family violence.
-In New South Wales this is called an Apprehended Domestic Violence Order (ADVO).
+In Queensland this is called a protection order.

-An ADVO is made against a person (the ‘defendant’) on the application of another person (the ‘applicant’) who has reasonable cause to fear for his or her safety.
-An ADVO is issued if the parties are related, living together, in a relationship, or were previously in a relationship.
+A protection order is made against a person (the ‘respondent’) on the application of another person (the ‘aggrieved’) who has reasonable cause to fear for his or her safety.
+A protection order is issued if the parties are related, living together, in a relationship, or were previously in a relationship.
 The applicant’s children can be included in the order and the application can be made privately, through a Lawyer or by a police officer.

 What orders can the Court impose?